MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-create-dashboard.md

   - build-2024
 ms.date: 05/21/2024
 ms.search.form: Get started
-#customer intent: I want to learn how to create a Real-Time dashboard in Real-Time Intelligence.
+#customer intent: I want to learn how to create a Real-Time Dashboard in Real-Time Intelligence.
 ---
-# Real-Time Intelligence tutorial part 4: Create a Real-Time dashboard
+# Real-Time Intelligence tutorial part 4: Create a Real-Time Dashboard

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 3: Query streaming data in a KQL queryset](tutorial-3-query-data.md).

-In this part of the tutorial, you learn how to create a Real-Time dashboard in Real-Time Intelligence.
-You create a Kusto Query Language (KQL) query, create a Real-Time dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.
+In this part of the tutorial, you learn how to create a Real-Time Dashboard in Real-Time Intelligence.
+You create a Kusto Query Language (KQL) query, create a Real-Time Dashboard, add a new tile to the dashboard, and explore the data visually by adding an aggregation.

-## Create a Real-Time dashboard
+## Create a Real-Time Dashboard

 1. In your KQL queryset, copy/paste, and run the following query.
 This query returns a column chart showing the most recent number of bikes by *BikepoointID*.